WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/README.md

 binary logistic regression to predict precipitation probability

-making a machine learning model that will learn to predict possibility of precipitation on a day given some factors (Temperature, wind, snowfall, season)
+making a machine learning model that will learn to predict possibility of precipitation on a day given some factors (Temperature, wind, snowfall, season). made in java wihtout any ml libraries

 # Instructions